epfl-si/epfl-ldap/README.md

 ## Overview

-epfl-utils is an amazing toolkit that provides basics functionalities to EPFL
+epfl-ldap is an amazing toolkit that provides basics functionalities to EPFL

 * LDAP search
 * LDAP authenticate